spember/gr8conf-2012-workshop/Instructions.md

 #### 7. Final Task(s)

 Congratulations!
-We hope you've learned a bit about working with Javascript-based UIs, and possibly enjoyed yourself in the process.
+We hope you've learned a bit about working with JavaScript-based UIs, and possibly enjoyed yourself in the process.
 If you're up to it, we have a few more tasks for you:

 *   Update the TweetTextHelper to highlight urls (or other symbols, too)
 *   Update the TweetContainer and Tweet Views to use a Collection